 There are a number of things to do before surgery, including

-- Having tests to check your general health
+- having tests to check your general health

-- Meeting the people who will look after you
+- meeting the people who will look after you

-- Signing the consent form
+- signing the consent form

 You might need to stop taking some medicines, such as anticoagulants which thin the blood.
 You may need to stop these for at least a week before your operation.
 Sometimes you only prepare for the operation when you are admitted to hospital for your surgery.
 Most people are admitted on the day of their operation or the day before.

 Before any operation you need to have some tests to make sure you are well enough to have the anaesthetic and operation.
 These may include

-You will have a full blood count to check that you are able to fight infections, that your blood can clot normally, and that you aren’t anaemic.
+You have a full blood count to check that you are able to fight infections, that your blood can clot normally, and that you aren’t anaemic.
 Blood tests can also check how well your liver and kidneys are working.
-You may have your blood type checked in case you need a transfusion during the operation.
+You might have your blood type checked in case you need a transfusion during the operation.

-You may be asked to give a urine sample so that the nurse or doctor can check that your kidneys are working normally and check for infections.
+You may be asked to give a urine sample so that the nurse or doctor can check that your kidneys are working normally, and check for infections.